wrehman1/DevOps-Learning-Docker/README.md

 ## Docker Comnpose

 Docker Compose helps you run multiple docker containers together.
+Docker Compose is a critical tool in Devops for several reasons.
+It simplifies the development and testing process.
+It ensures consistency across different environments and enhances teamwork by making it easier to share and manage infrastructure setups.
+With Docker Compose, you can significantly stream on your workflow, reduce errors and foster better collaboration with the team.